DAGAMES386/apkripper/README.md

 When you've got all the prerequesits in order, just run `./ripapk.sh`.
 Make sure that you've got the phone plugged into the computer with good usb cable, and that the phone is recognized.
 From there, just follow the instructions and the apk should be extracted.
 Most apks are extracted as "base.apk", so it's probably best to run this in an empty folder for ease of finding it.

+# DISCLAIMER:
-# I DO NOT ENDORSE THE USE OF THIS TOOL FOR PIRACY/ILLICIT ACTIVITY.
+## I DO NOT ENDORSE THE USE OF THIS TOOL FOR PIRACY/ILLICIT ACTIVITY.
 I MADE THIS TOOL FOR EDUCATIONAL PURPOSES ONLY.